MeatROme | 2006-05-14 12:27

 Quadropolis uses a number of paradigms to serve differently formatted media-packages for Cube Engine games of a number of flavours;

-The Scripts currently might need to refactored .. actually thought for CubeScript only there's a number of early nodes there that should be MODs (e.g. the map-menu generator) ... please put non-CubeScript scripts into MODs yourself, thanks!
+The Scripts currently might need to be refactored; while they were actually thought for CubeScript Only there's a number of early nodes there that should be MODs - please put non-CubeScript scripts into MODs yourself, thanks!

 The node paradigm results in a type-specific container which will hold a number of attributes.